ibm-cloud-docs/vmwaresolutions/services/caveonix_license_managing.md

 # Managing Caveonix RiskForesight licenses
 {: #caveonix_license_managing}

-You can view, edit notes, or delete the Caveonix RiskForesight licenses that you ordered for standalone use.
+You can view, edit notes, or delete the Caveonix RiskForesight licenses that you ordered for stand-alone use.

 ## Procedure to view Caveonix RiskForesight licenses
 {: #caveonix_license_managing_procedure-view}